 There is an interesting “middle ground” where you can convert your existing, newer steam boiler to hot water operation while keeping those aesthetic steam radiators.
 You must however replace all the old steam system piping in doing so.
 Steam radiators work well with hot water, but at moderately reduced heating (temperature) capacity.
 More importantly is the higher water volume content of steam radiators and how to supply them properly for even distribution.

-Referring to our separate blog on FHW Heating Loops, you can’t pipe cast iron steam radiators in series and get even heating!
+Referring to our separate blog on FHW Heating Loops, you cannot pipe cast iron steam radiators in series and get even heating!
 Even a split loop will not work but for a couple of radiators at best.
-The only effective option is the mono-flow loop system, branched for each radiator.
-All will require increased piping and circulator capacity.
+The only effective options are the “mono-flow loop system” or the “two-pipe, reverse return piping system” with either branched for both supplies and returns to each radiator.
+Either will require increased piping and circulator capacity.

-Despite the challenges, converting steam radiation provides some attractive opportunities, heating-wise.
+Despite the challenges, converting steam radiation to hot water operation provides some attractive opportunities, heating-wise.

-- You maintain your prior heated area aesthetics and functionality with few perceptible changes.
+- You can maintain your prior heated area aesthetics and functionality with few perceptible changes.

 - You can now re-pipe and “zone” the prior area with multiple thermostats, even down to individual room level if you desire.